 Due to a significant increase in the Notarials (document legalisation) workload, a same day service will not offered at this time.
 The turnaround in processing will now be two business days until further notice.
 Clients may wish to consider using the mail in service.

-- Australian Ambassador to Laos will be in Melbourne 27-28 July for mid-term consultations.
+- Australia’s Ambassador to Turkey will be in Melbourne on 15 December for mid-term consultations.

 More recent events